-It has been estimated by a UN FAO report that as much as 30% of global fishing is IUU, or Illegal, Unreported or Unregulated.
+It has been estimated by a United Nations FAO report that as much as 30% of global fishing is IUU, or Illegal, Unreported or Unregulated.
 Shark finning and the shark fin trade is an egregious example of this, but all around are other terrible examples of overfishing generated by greed, negligence or desperation.

 One of the components of Shark Stewards work in SE Asia has been to provide support to facilitate enforcement to stop fish bombing.
 Successful testing of new technology by the NGO Stop Fish Bombing in the Tun Mustapha Marine Park offers a hopeful tool to combat this form of IUU fishing.

-The tragic death of three recreational Scuba divers off the Island of Kalapuan on July 5 is another example of the lack of enforcement in Sabah Malaysia.
+The tragic death of three recreational Scuba divers off the Island of Kalapuan on July 5 is another example of the lack of fisheries management and enforcement in Sabah Malaysia.
 Last year with the Sabah Shark Protection Association, Shark Stewards authored a report on the Catch and Trade of Sharks and Rays in Malaysia.
 IUU, and enforcing fish bombing, which is still rampant in the country and in the Coral Triangle.
 Among the recommendations include banning shark finning in Malaysian waters, reducing the significant shark fin trade, minimising bycatch of sharks and rays and protecting endangered marine species by banning some fishing outright (endangered species e.g. hammerhead sharks).
 With these is a recommendation to increase enforcement by making serious crackdowns in known areas where fish bombers act with impunity, banning the small fast “Pump Boats” and cracking down on middlemen who traffic the recognizably bloated or damaged fish.

 In June of 2017 Shark Stewards attended the United Nations Oceans Conference and helped support Malaysia’s one commitment to Sustainable Development Goal 14 in the marine environment: to stop fish bombing.
 The country did not send any delegates, but filed a formal commitment.
 Tiny neighbor Timor Leste sent 6 representatives, committing as many SDG goals to protect their ocean life and habitat including a condemnation of fish bombing.